 Appropriate projects should present multiple design challenges for the team, especially related to investigating and presenting options or alternatives to the client.
 For example, the project design may generate multiple layouts, provide optional selections of materials and develop several phasing alternatives for construction.
 These kinds of challenges provide the team an opportunity to show a depth of design thought.

 Instilling an understanding of design and the design process are key aspects of preparing civil engineering students for professional practice.
-Capstone Design student projects allow students to implement their ideas, gain practical experience in project design and enhance their leadership and team working skills.
-These Capstone student projects are an integral part of the learning process.
+Capstone Design student projects allow students to implement their ideas, gain practical experience in project design, and enhance their leadership and teamwork skills, making them an integral part of the learning process.

-The concepts, drawings and written materials provided here were prepared by students in the Department of Civil & Environmental Engineering at the University of Wisconsin- Madison as an activity in the Capstone Design course CEE 578.
+The concepts, drawings, and written materials provided here were prepared by students in the Department of Civil and Environmental Engineering at the University of Wisconsin-Madison as an activity in the Capstone Design course CEE 578.
 These do not represent the work products of licensed engineers and are not a substitute for professional services.
 These are not for construction purposes.

 Students learn cross-disciplinary design skills through interacting in their design teams and through mentoring relationships.
 Mentors for this class are industry professionals who devote time to students as coaches and role models within the university setting.
 Although mentors can fill any number of different roles, all mentors have the same goal in common: to help students achieve their potential and expand their abilities within the “real world” experience of the Capstone class.